Property exemptions & discounts

 - If your property is unoccupied and unfurnished you may be able to get a 100% discount for 1 month and 25% discount for the second month.
 The full charge will then be payable.

 - A 50% discount may apply where an annexe is occupied by a relative of a council tax payer for the main property or where it is used as part of the main property.

-- Unoccupied and unfurnished properties undergoing structural alteration or major repair are subject to a 100% discount for a maximum period of 6 month.
+- Unoccupied and substantially unfurnished dwellings where major repair work is required to make it habitable, or structural alterations are being undertaken, are subject to a 100% discount for a maximum period of 6 months.
 Under the fit to rent scheme this can be extended to 12 months.

 If your property falls into one of the categories below, you may be exempt from all or part of the council tax.
 There are several classes of exemption, some of which only apply for a certain length of time.
 To apply for property exemptions please contact us using the contact information below.